GIScience/gis-training-resource-center/_sources/content/Module_8/en_qgis_module_8_ex1.md

 Raster of Population density in flooded areas
 ```

-Now we have teached our goal of generating a dataset displaying flood affected population.
-In the context of real world application in the humanitarian sector or the visualisation of data for people/institutions not familiar with GIS, it can be sensible to aggregate rasterdata on the level of administrative units.
+Now we have reached our goal of generating a dataset displaying flood affected population.
+In the context of real world application in the humanitarian sector or the visualisation of data for people/institutions not familiar with GIS, it can be sensible to aggregate raster data on the level of administrative units.

 6. We will achieve this with our produced dataset on the admin 2 level  (districts) in Pakistan by calculating the total population affected by floods per district.
     1. Open the tool `Zonal Statistics` ([Wiki Article](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_raster_basic_wiki.html##zonal-statistics)) from your Processing Toolbox Panel.